The Free Library of Philadelphia: What It Is and How To Use It

 How To Get a Library Card

-Anyone who lives in, works, or attends school in Philadelphia or lives in Pennsylvania can get a Free Library of Philadelphia card.
+Anyone who lives in, works in, or attends school in Philadelphia or Pennsylvania is eligible for a Free Library card

 Bring the following items to a physical library location to receive a library card: a valid Pennsylvania State I.D. or two forms of ID with the same name and address.
-Note: Cellphone bills, social security cards, and Post Office boxes aren’t considered acceptable identification.
 See the full list of valid forms of I.D. and the identification guidelines for people under the age of 17.

 Losing an item will incur fees.
 There are replacement costs for lost or damaged materials that vary depending on the item (and the damage).

-There are always things to do at the Free Library of Pennsylvania.
+There’s always something happening at the Free Library—from hands-on kids’ activities and family events to educational tours.
+Whether you’re attending a free story time or exploring historical collections, this is one Philly destination where learning and fun go hand-in-hand.
 Don’t miss library activities, free tours, or other fun Philly events.
 This is one library that’s anything but quiet.

 Lead photo by J. Smith for VISIT PHILADELPHIA®